How to find the right CBD oil. Plus: DIY recipe for CBD suppositories

 supHerb DIY Suppository Recipe

 Disclaimer: The following description is a basic recipe.
 Since everyone is different and pain in particular is perceived subjectively, test out which dosages work for you.
-If you are unsure or have any questions, please contact a doctor or pharmacist.
+If you are unsure or have any questions, contact a doctor or pharmacist.

 You will need: